St. Francis of Assisi

 Greene & Logan Streets, in the Germantown section of Northwest Philadelphia.

 The Project returns to familiar haunts: Germantown, the site of so many of our past successes.
-This week we tackle the last missing piece of the G-Town puzzle: St. Francis of Assisi, which sits at the southernmost tip of the neighborhood, overlooking Wayne Junction station and the barrens of Nicetown-Tioga and beyond.
+Here, we find the former St. Francis of Assisi, which sits at the southernmost tip of the neighborhood, overlooking Wayne Junction station and the barrens of Nicetown-Tioga and beyond.

 The Francis Triangle: You may remember that St. Francis of Assisi is one of the three members of the Francis Triangle, joined by Cedar Park's St. Francis de Sales and Spring Garden’s St. Francis Xavier.
 I am still working intently to solve the triangle's meaning; stay tuned for further developments.

-Francis of Assisi is not quite in the same league as de Sales, but that’s really not a knock against it.
+Francis of Assisi was not quite in the same league as de Sales, but that’s really not a knock against it.
 Few churches are in de Sales’ league.
-Francis of Assisi is still a lovely parish, and ranks solidly in the upper echelon of Philly churches.
+Francis of Assisi was still a lovely parish, and ranked solidly in the upper echelon of Philly churches.

-It's a pretty sizeable non-columned, cruciform Romanesque beauty, highlighted by a really unique, tri-layered design.
-The bottom layer is done in a Mahogany-style wood paneling; the middle section is done in a light, almost crème-colored stone; and the top layer, including the roof, is done in a combination of plaster and stone.
+It was a pretty sizeable non-columned, cruciform Romanesque beauty, highlighted by a really unique, tri-layered design.
+The bottom layer was done in a Mahogany-style wood paneling; the middle section was done in a light, almost crème-colored stone; and the top layer, including the roof, was done in a combination of plaster and stone.

-The top two layers particularly affect an Egyptian-style feel, both in the blue and gold guildwork and in the light-colored stone.
-It’s a strange effect, particularly given the wood paneling at the bottom, but it works better than you might think.
+The top two layers particularly effected an Egyptian-style feel, both in the blue and gold gilding and in the light-colored stone.
+It was a strange effect, particularly given the wood paneling at the bottom, but it worked better than you might think.

-The Closer has come here as well, and St. Francis is scheduled for the axe on July 1, 2011.
+The Closer has come here as well, and St. Francis got the axe on July 1, 2012.

 Chalk it up to a declining neighborhood and all of the assorted problems that causes.
-St. Francis isn't in the best of shape—one back corner of the church was roped off during our original visit—but in the hands of a stronger congregation, that wouldn't be a problem.
+St. Francis wasn't in the best of shape — one back corner of the church was roped off during our original visit — but in the hands of a stronger congregation, that wouldn't have been a problem.

 I kept hoping they would hold on until Germantown came around again.
-Sadly, they won't get that chance.
+Sadly, they didn't get that chance.

 R.I.P., St. Francis.